SpeysideHEP/spey/README.md

 Spey is a plug-in-based statistics framework designed to be fully backend-agnostic, providing a unified environment where all likelihood prescriptions can be compiled and accessed in one place.
 This enables users to flexibly combine diverse statistical models and analyse them through a single, coherent interface.
 In line with the **FAIR principles, ensuring that models are findable, accessible, interoperable, and reusable**, Spey adopts a modular plug-in system allowing developers to contribute statistical model prescriptions in a transparent and future-proof manner, ensuring compatibility with both current and evolving standards.

+Finally, the name "Spey" originally comes from the Spey River, a river in the mid-Highlands of Scotland.
+The area "Speyside" is famous for its smooth whisky.

 ### What a plugin provides

 A quick intro on the terminology of spey plugins in this section: